Department of Finance Code of Conduct

 - publicly traded securities such as those described in paragraphs (a) and (b) above held in wrap accounts;

-- publicly traded securities such as those described in (a) and (b) held in tax free savings accounts, self-directed or self-administered Registered Retirement Savings Plans, Registered Education Savings Plans, Registered Disability Savings Plans or similar tax-related saving vehicles, established for the staff member’s own benefit or for the benefit of others; and
+- publicly traded securities such as those described in (a) and (b) held in Tax-Free Savings Accounts, self-directed or self-administered Registered Retirement Savings Plans, Registered Education Savings Plans, Registered Disability Savings Plans or similar tax-related savings vehicles, established for the employee's own benefit or for the benefit of others; and

 - publicly traded securities held and traded through investment clubs.

-NOTE: Investments in Treasury Bills, certificates of deposit, money market mutual funds and diversified investment funds are exempt from disclosure and do not require a Confidential Report unless, due to the particular nature of the staff member’s official duties or the non-public information to which he or she has access, such investments give rise to a real, potential or apparent conflict of interest.
+NOTE: Investments in Treasury Bills, certificates of deposit, money market mutual funds and diversified investment funds are exempted from disclosure and do not require a Confidential Report unless, due to the particular nature of the employee's official duties or the non-public information to which they have access, such investments give rise to a real, potential or apparent conflict of interest.

 The following are non-exhaustive examples of other assets and liabilities that must be disclosed in a Confidential Report if, objectively viewed, they give rise to a real, potential or apparent conflict of interest: